Viazio/BriteTestChallenge/README.md

 1. Front end tests are written in 2 seperate spec files (actorUpcomingTest and imdbTest)

-2.Back end tests are written in poke-api-tests file.
+2. Back end tests are written in poke-api-tests file.

 3. Gherkin algorithm in briteManualGherkin.txt file